nelmas/BudgetPlanner-Java/README.md

 - Validate input to prevent negative values and excessive workload
 - Role-based restrictions on teaching and course responsibility
 - Cost calculations at multiple levels
-- Intuitive GUI with error handling (for higher grades)
+- Intuitive GUI with error handling

 ---